DayFiles publisher information

 Adobe Acrobat online tools benefit from the Adobe brand, broad product maturity, and deeper enterprise credibility than a smaller utility product can match.

-Where PDF Processor is stronger
+Where Private PDF Editor is stronger

 That advantage matters most for people doing private routine document work who want fewer handoffs and less product overhead around the task.